4c. Experiences Working with Diverse Candidates

 4c.2.
 Describe institution/agency and unit efforts to recruit and retain diverse candidates.

-In recent years, T.U. has made significant strides in addressing diversity.
+In recent years, TU has made significant strides in addressing diversity.
 Attention is being directed to the climate of the campus, the composition of the constituency, and the nature of the global society in which graduates will live.
+Recruitment efforts include a reduced tuition rate (20%) for advanced degree candidates and increased efforts to provide scholarship support.
+We currently have a funding source that allows us to fully support all Hispanic candidates in our program.